gabrielcostasilva/dp-strategy/README.md

 # Strategy Design Pattern Example
 Although this project is not based on any particular tutorial, I mainly used the [Refactoring Guru](https://refactoring.guru/design-patterns/strategy/) explanation as reference while coding.

+> You can also check out the [Ruby version](https://github.com/gabrielcostasilva/dp-strategy-ruby.git), which uses a simpler example.

 ## Project Overview
 The use case considers a `SampleDetail` data extraction process.
 A `Sample` might carry data for _pest_, _disease_ or _pulverisation_.
 The `SampleDetail` varies with the `Sample` type.
 However, the `Sample` type is only revealed at runtime, according to the data it carries.
 This is when the Strategy DP comes in handy.